gauniverseorg/ga-docs/docs/Platform Management/Themes.md

 # Themes

-The Themes page in GA_Universe allows you to customize the appearance of your GA_Universe application by choosing from a variety of available themes.
+The Themes page in General Admin allows you to customize the appearance of your General Admin's application by choosing from a variety of available themes.

 ![Themes](../../static/img/Themes.png)